garodriguezlp/cheo/README.md

 # cheo

-> [jbang](jbang.dev) based script for automating the creation of the folder
+> [jbang](jbang.dev) powered ⚡ script for automating the creation of the folder
-> structure I use for working on my Jira issues at work
+> structure I use for working on my tickets.

 ```
                    hhhhhhh